RaduStefanLungu/M77Barbershop/client/README.md

     - add design on /admin/login                                                            OK

-    - footer                                                                                TODO
+    - footer                                                                                OK
         - add link to used images
         - add admin link
         - add social medias

-    - /admin/rendez-vous add button to unlock day                                           TODO
+    - /admin/rendez-vous add button to unlock day                                           OK

     -> fix refreshing on new appointment added (it refreshes everything not just
         adds something to the list)